HFUTer-cen/Qt5-ChatRoom-Course-Design/README.md

-# A visual chatroom based on TCP/IP protocol implemented by Qt5.9
+# A visual chatroom based on TCP/IP protocol
+Implemented by Qt5.9
 Supporting multiple clients chatting with each other.